thorri-lindal/Lightmove/README.md

 ```

 ### 4. Drag and Drop Folders
-- When prompted, drag and drop the **source directory** (where your files are) into the terminal.
+- When prompted, drag and drop the **source directory** (where your photos are) into the terminal.
-- Drag and drop the **destination directory** (where organized files should be saved).
+- Drag and drop the **destination directory** (where organized photos should be saved).

 ---

 ## Output
 1. **Organized Files**:
-   - Files are moved into a folder structure: `YYYY/YYYY-MM-DD`.
+   - photos are moved into a folder structure: `YYYY/YYYY-MM-DD`.
 2. **MD5 Checksums**:
-   - Each folder contains a `md5_checksums.txt` file with hashes of all files in that folder.
+   - Each folder contains a `md5_checksums.txt` file with hashes of all photos in that folder.
 3. **Log File**:
    - A log file (`organization_log_YYYYMMDD_HHMMSS.log`) is saved in the destination directory.